AIRTucha/amonad/README.md

 }
 ```

 Computations which might fail due to expected reason are also a good application for *Maybe*.
-Lowest common denominator might be unavailable for natural reasons.
+Lowest common denominator might be unavailable for fundamental reasons.
 That is why the signature makes perfect sense for *getLCD()* function:

 ```typescript
 getLCD(num1: number, num2: number): Maybe<number>
 ```

-*Result* is mainly used for the representation of value which might not be available for an uncertain reason or for tagging of a data which absents can significantly affect an execution flow.
-For example, some piece of class’s state, required for computation, might be configured via a data provided during life-circle of the object.
-In this case the default status of the property can be represented by *Failure* which would clarify, that computation is not possible until the state is not initialized.
-Following example demonstrates described scenario.
-The method will return the result of the computation as *Success* or “Data is not initialized” error message as Failure.
+*Result* is mainly used for the representation of value which might not be available for an uncertain reason or for tagging of a data which absents can significantly affect execution flow.
+For example, some piece of class’s state, required for computation, might be configured via an input provided during life-circle of the object.
+In this case, the default status of the property can be represented by *Failure* which would clarify, that computation is not possible until the state is not initialized.
+Following example demonstrates the described scenario.
+The method will return the result of the calculation as *Success* or “Data is not initialized” error message as Failure.

 ```typescript
 class ResultExample {